Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Case Studies

-It is worth mentioning that for any WDN, the system dimension depends on the hydraulics and water quality simulation time-step which accordingly define the number of segments for each pipe (i.e., pipes state variables).
-Further, changing the velocities and flows from one scenario to other results in distinct chemical concentrations across the network components for each scenario.
-With that in mind, in some of our case studies we feature the effect of changing the hydraulics for the same network.
+It is worth mentioning that for any WDN, the system dimension depends on the hydraulics parameters and water quality simulation time-step which accordingly define the number of segments for each pipe (i.e., pipes state variables).
+Further, changing the velocities and flows from one scenario to another results in distinct chemical concentrations across the network components for each scenario.
+With that in mind, in some of our case studies, we feature the effect of changing the hydraulics for the same network.
 In some other case studies, we fix the hydraulics setting in the system to investigate/test a technique or an approach under discussion.
+In addition, for all studies performed in this section we use the Implicit Upwind scheme except for Section "\nameref{sec:ImpExpProf}" where we compare its performance with the Explicit Upwind scheme from a control-theoretic perspective.